miohtama/opsec/source/team/index.rst

 **The team members use password manager?** Yes / No

-All team members use password manager for their passwords.
-The password manager is the only cognitive sane way to manage a lot of sensitive, strong and random passwords.
-Without randomized passwords, a compromised third party site may lead to loss of other passwords due to password reuse or password pattern reuse.
+All team members use a password manager for their passwords.
+Randomized passwords using a password manager is to only cognitively sane way to manage a lot of sensitive and strong passwords.
+Without randomized passwords, one compromised password may lead to loss of other passwords due to password reuse or password pattern reuse.

-Whether one can trust third party service to store password is a subject to discussion depending on the sensitivity of the project.
+Whether one can trust third party cloud-based service to store password is a subject to discussion depending on the sensitivity of the project.

 Applies for: Everyone